Sacchan-VRC/SaccFlightAndVehicles/README.txt

 How much angle of attack on yaw turns vehicles velocity vector.
 Yaw steering strength?

 Max Lift (new in 1.2)
-Maximum value for lift, as it's exponential it's wise to stop it at some point.
+Maximum value for lift, as it's exponential it's wise to stop it at some point?

 Vel Lift
 Push the vehicle up based on speed.
-Used to counter the fact that without it, your nose will slowly point down.
+Used to counter the fact that without it, the plane's nose will droop down due to gravity.
+Slower planes need a high value.

+Vel Lift Max
+Maximum Vel Lift, to stop the nose being pushed up.
+Heavier planes need a higher value.

 Max Gs
-amount of Gs at which you will take damage if you go past.
+Amount of Gs at which you will take damage if you go past.
 You take damage of 15 per second per G above MaxGs.
 This is what hurts you when you crash too.

 GDamage
 Damage taken Per G above maxGs, per second.